 I'd suggest checking out Scala.
-They have fully managed VPS hosting plans, starting at similar pricing to the common shared hosting plans you see with traditional hosts.
+They have fully managed VPS hosting plans, starting at similar pricing to the commonly shared hosting plans you see with traditional hosts.
 They have won multiple industry awards for their VPS hosting, and also allow you to build your own VPS.

 They're a great option for people who want the freedom to customize their solution, and also for people who just want it all managed for them.
 Get Scala by using the link in the above description.

 If you wanna be in total control of your hosting environment and optimize the bejesus out of it, you're better off looking into the best cloud hosting option.
 Many of the servers that regular hosts use are on the cloud already, and you might find you'll get better performance by setting up your own custom solution.

 But obviously, this is not for everyone.
 For cloud server infrastructure solutions, DigitalOcean comes out on top as a clear winner in all my speed and uptime tests.

 Some top SEO professionals love pairing it with Vultr, and many others use DigitalOcean's servers through platforms offering managed cloud hosting options, like Cloudways and Scala.